 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 Easily serve these chocolate caramel cheesecake bites at the buffet by placing individual pieces in 2-inch foil baking cups.

-Combine caramels and half & half in medium microwave-safe bowl.
-Microwave on HIGH (100% power) 1 minute; stir.
+Combine caramels and half & half in bowl.
+Microwave 1 minute; stir.
 Continue microwaving 30 seconds; stir until smooth.
 Pour over crust in pan.
 Sprinkle with pecans.
 Refrigerate while preparing cream cheese mixture.

 Dietary Fiber: 1g

 Ok , so I'm so excited to chocolate these treats. love reading the comments and making another batch tomorrow with double the caramel .
 Used cashews and going to sprinkle a bit of coarse sea salt on top. sweet and salty takes the cake !!!
 I like the idea of covering them and drizzling both.
 Will add contrast to my platter.
 I'm chilling them as directed, if not slicing easy, will pop in the freezer. ways to work around a great recipe like this. !!!

 This is my new favorite Christmas goodie.
 I don't have much luck making cookie crusts - so I made the dough for chocolate sugar cookies and pressed as much as needed in the bottom of the pan and baked for 12 minutes, then followed the recipe as written.